 The Pacific Northwest has arguably the best hiking in the country.
 And anyone who has ever taken the opportunity to explore the territory is surely an advocate for hiking in the Pacific NW.
-It’s next to impossible to pick 10 Best Hikes in the Pacific Northwest, but this grip of treks are supreme ambassadors of the jaw-dropping landscapes that make up some of the best trails in the PNW that are oh so divine.
+It’s next to impossible to pick the top 9 Pacific Northwest Hiking Trails, but this grip of treks are supreme ambassadors of the jaw-dropping landscapes that make up some of the best trails in the PNW that are oh so divine.

 The Columbia River Gorge area on the border of Washington and Oregon is a hiker’s paradise.
 Get the best of the best by setting out on the Eagle Creek Trail Head just past the iconic Multnomah Falls on Highway 84.
 Sure, you can hike the 13 miles into Wahtum Lake, but the real treat is the journey.
 So many waterfalls!
 And not just little moisture trickles either.
 From Metlako Falls, Punchbowl Falls, Tunnel Falls, and everything in between, Eagle Creek is paradise for waterfall lovers.
 And if you are into some crazy fun cliff jumping, there is plenty of that too.